soft sourdough breadsticks

 Instructions

-1. Add sourdough starter, water, sugar, salt, softened butter, and 2½ cups flour to the bowl of a stand mixer fitted with a dough hook.
+1. Add sourdough starter, water, sugar, salt, softened butter and flour to the bowl of a stand mixer fitted with a dough hook (alternately you can knead by hand).
 Mix until a smooth dough forms.
-Gradually add flour 1/8 cup at a time as needed until dough begins to pull away from the bottom and sides of the mixer.
-Don't add too much flour.

 2. Continue kneading on low speed for 8 minutes.
 The dough should be smooth and elastic.

-3. Lightly oil a large lidded glass bowl and transfer your dough to the bowl.
-Cover loosely with the lid and allow to ferment at room temperature for 8-12 hours, or until it has nearly doubled in size.
-(Alternately, let the dough ferment at room temperature for 4 hours, then cover tightly and refrigerate for 24 hours and up to 2 days before proofing and baking.
-Remove from fridge one hour before cutting breadsticks to allow dough to come back to room temperature.)
+3. Form the dough into a smooth ball and transfer to a large bowl.
+Cover loosely and allow to ferment at room temperature for 8-12 hours, or until it has doubled in size.
+(Alternately, let the dough ferment at room temperature until nearly doubled, then cover tightly and refrigerate for 24 hours and up to 2 days before proofing and baking.
+You can roll and cut them straight from the fridge, they will just take longer to proof.)

 4. Turn out your dough onto a large, lightly floured cutting board.
 Roll to a 12x7-inch rectangle.